innovationmerge/DailyCodeHub2020/README.md

 Day 16 - Microcontroller - 16*2 LCD Interface with Atmega16-AVR

 Day 17 - Microcontroller - Infrared object detection with Atmega16-AVR

+Day 18 - Python program to Tokenize Words and Sentences with NLTK

+Day 19 - Python program to Generate POS(Parts of Speech) Tag for given text using NLTK Toolkit

+Day 20 - Python program to Extract Entities for given text using NLTK Toolkit

+Day 21 - Python program to create single and multidimensional arrays using numpy

+Day 22 - Python program to Perform Arthmetic operations using numpy

+Day 23 - Python program to Perform Trigonometric operations using numpy

+Day 24 - Python program to Perform comparision operations using numpy